trust-mfn-berlin/animals-as-objects/vault/material.haunting-cattle.md

 <figcaption>

 _The street signs still remind of the former abattoir in Berlin.
-(Image: Sophie-Marie Kaatsch.
-All rights reserved.)_
+(Image: Sophie-Marie Kaatsch.)_

 </figcaption>